pyhernvann/EcoDiet/README.md

 ## JAGS installation

 EcoDiet relies on the JAGS software, so you also need to download and install/update JAGS.
+You should install the last version of JAGS so that your model will run at maximal speed.

 #### For Windows users